Bills vs. Jets

 Buffalo vs. New York Odds

-Remi is pouring through tons of stats on each team.
+AI algorithm Remi is pouring through loads of data on each line.
 In fact, anytime the Buffalo vs New York trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme temps can often follow normal, predictable patterns.
+Not to mention games played at extreme hostile environments rarely follow normal, predictable betting trends.

 Buffalo vs New York Opening Odds